Chart Rulership: Determining chart rulers

-In ancient astrology, planets were originally assigned to rule various signs based on their geometrical order of the distances between the planets and the sun, as well as their speeds.
-As astrology became more simplified over time, rulerships were established by the planets’ and the signs’ shared commonalities.
-Today's more modern use of the term “rulership” is a system of affinities; meaning that the ruling planets are often similar to the astrological sign they rule rather than an essential dignity.
+In ancient astrology, planets were originally assigned to rule various signs based on their geometrical order of the apparent distances between the planets and the Sun, as well as their speeds.
+As astrology became more simplified over time, rulerships were established by the planets' and the signs' shared commonalities.
+Today's more modern use of the term rulership is a system of affinities, meaning that the ruling planets are often similar to the astrological sign they rule rather than an essential dignity.

 When viewing a chart, angles are still significant.
 This aspect represents the façade that we present to the world, which is how other people perceive us.
 In most house systems, as there are the Angular, Succedent, and Cadent houses.
 The Ascendant is the cusp of the first house.
 From the first cusp, they are numbered counterclockwise with the houses one through six being below the horizon and the houses seven through twelve above the horizon.
 The first cusp is considered to be the Front Door, or the place we go when we go out into the world to interact with other individuals.
 Contrary to the Ascendant is the Descendant.
 Known as the Back Door, the Descendant is where we receive visits from those we know.
 The door to the roof, the Midheaven (or MC), is the most visible place of the house and is the place where we desire to impress the general world.
 The hidden, secret door, is the Imum Coeli (or IC) and is the Private Entrance which is only used by those closest to us, such as close friends and family.

 The ascendant planet is also known as the rising planet or rising sign which describes the sign's degree on the eastern horizon at the time and location of birth.
 As the Ascendant represents our first impressions of the world, the sign on the Ascendant displays how we expect to interact with and experience the world.
 Depending on which zodiac sign is rising, individuals will have a specific view concerning their perception of the world.

 In terms of houses, the sign that was rising is the first house, while the other houses follow the sequence and consist of a different sign.